OSeMOSYS/osemosys_global/docs/contributing.md

 : Issues relating to missing or incorrect data

 Documentation
-: Issues relating to missing/incorrect/old documentation
+: Issues relating to documentation

+Feature request
+: Ideas to help us improve the project

 :::{note}
 As with any project, OSeMOSYS Global is continually evolving and has bugs.
 If you encounter a bug, **please don't ignore it**!
 :::

-## Documentation Improvments
+## Documentation Improvements

 You can help improve OSeMOSYS Global docs by making them more readable and coherent, or by adding missing information and correcting mistakes.